Predicting the phase behavior of mixtures of active spherical particles: Introduction

-Recent experimental realizations of ``active'' colloidal particles, i.e. colloidal particles that self-propel, have opened the door to exploiting active building blocks in new colloidal systems (see e.g. \cite{marchetti2013hydrodynamics,aranson2013active,elgeti2015physics,bialke2015active}).
+Experimental realizations of ``active'' colloidal particles, i.e. colloidal particles that self-propel, have opened the door to exploiting active building blocks in new colloidal systems (see e.g. \cite{marchetti2013hydrodynamics,aranson2013active,elgeti2015physics,bialke2015active,bechinger2016active,aubret2018targeted,bricard2013emergence,izri2014self}).
 These active particles incessantly convert energy into self-propulsion and, as such, systems containing active particles are inherently out-of-equilibrium.

 Intriguingly, while active systems often exhibit behaviour fully prohibited in equilibrium systems, such as gas-liquid phase separation in purely repulsive systems (see e.g. \cite{redner2013structure,cates2015motility}) and symmetry-breaking motion \cite{reichhardt2013active,di2010bacterial}, the steady-state behaviour of active systems can often be summarized by phase diagrams similar to their passive counterparts, i.e. consisting of single-phase regions and coexistence regions where the lever rule holds.
-For instance, fairly classic phase diagrams have recently been observed in the attraction-induced liquid-gas phase coexistence of active Lennard-Jones particles~\cite{prymidis2015self,prymidis2016vapour}, the motility-induced phase separation observed in repulsive, self-propelled spheres~\cite{redner2013structure}, and even squares~\cite{prymidis2016state}, as well as binary mixtures \cite{trefz2016activity}.
+For instance, fairly classic phase diagrams have been observed in the attraction-induced liquid-gas phase coexistence of active Lennard-Jones particles~\cite{prymidis2015self,prymidis2016vapour}, the melting and motility-induced phase separation observed in repulsive, self-propelled spheres~\cite{henkes2011active,redner2013structure,digregorio2018full,klamser2018thermodynamic,paliwal2019role,siebert2017phase}, dumbbells~\cite{cugliandolo2017phase}, and even polygons~\cite{prymidis2016state,ilse2016surface}, as well as binary mixtures \cite{trefz2016activity,kolb2020active,van2016removing,dolai2018phase}.
 In equilibrium, phase boundaries and coexistences are inherently tied to bulk thermodynamic properties.
 Since coexisting phases have equal pressures and equal chemical potentials, the bulk properties of the individual phases provide a direct route to predicting phase coexistences - a strategy commonly used to draw phase diagrams.
-However, for active particles no such rules exist and it remains an open question whether their phase behavior can be predicted from bulk (thermodynamic) quantities.
-In other words, is it possible to determine whether two phases of active particles coexist purely by measuring their bulk properties?
+However, for active particles we are still in the process of developing thermodynamic frameworks that describe their phase boundaries (see e.g \cite{takatori2015towards,solon2015pressure,takatori2014swim,solon2015pressure2,bialke2015negative, falasco2015mesoscopic,menzel2016dynamical,speck2016ideal,winkler2015virial,solon2018generalized,paliwal2018chemical,krinninger2016nonequilibrium,hermann2019phase,omar2019microscopic}).